HowardChen123/Video-Moment-Retrieval/src/README.md

-This directory contains all the sourcee code.
+This directory contains all the source code.